-Since you're in the UK right now, are there any British spots that have stuck out to you?
+Are there any British spots that have stuck out to you at all?

 What was it like growing up in Connecticut?